bridge-core/docs/docs/guide/misc/project-types/index.md

 ## `com.mojang` Project

 bridge. v2 additionally loads all behavior packs (and connected resource packs) from the `com.mojang`'s "development_behavior_packs" and "development_resource_packs" folders.
+In order for this to work, you must set the [`com.mojang` folder as an output folder](/guide/misc/com-mojang-syncing/#setup).

 :::warning
 `com.mojang` projects cannot make use of [advanced file creation](/guide/features/#advanced-file-creation) yet.